stchang/generic-bind/README.md

-racket-macros
+generic-bind
 =============

-Experimenting with Racket's macro system.
+Experimenting with a generic bind form for Racket.